pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/gattsservice.md

 Creates a new characteristic on the service.
 Returns an object of the class `GATTSCharacteristic`.
 The arguments are:

 * `uuid` is the UUID of the service.
 Can take an integer or a 16 byte long string or bytes object.
 * `permissions` configures the permissions of the characteristic.
 Takes an integer with a combination of the flags.
+When bluetooth object is initialized with PIN, read and write permissions are set to encrypted.
+Setting PIN later with set_pin() call does not affect the permissions of the already existing characteristics, thus they will remain not secured.
 * `properties` sets the properties.
 Takes an integer with an OR-ed combination of the flags.
 * `value` sets the initial value.
 Can take an integer, a string or a bytes object.